 See also addresses.

-The University Catalog is a good resource for confirming the spelling of professors’ names and course titles.
+The University Catalog is a good resource for confirming the spelling of professors’ names and course titles (Note that course titles may change mid-semester even after the catalog is published each April).
 The People Finder section of the university website contains updated information on academic ranks and named professorships.